pabloturati/CS344-Assignment4/README.md

 ### Compile run available commands

 The following flags can be passed to the compileApp.sh shell script:
-  - e -> run executable
-  - v -> run executable with valgrind leak analysis
+   -e : run executable getting standard in from input1 testfile -v : run executable with valgrind leak analysis
-  - t -> run executable with testscript to stdout
-  - r -> run executable with testscript and send results to a report file
-  - c -> performs only cleaning of compilation files and creted test files
+   -t : run executable and then run test script (see section Testing for more options) -m : run executable to take input from stdin and output from stdout

 ## Run procedure

-Once the application executable has been created `smallsh`.
+Once the application executable has been created `line_processor`.
 It can be run as follows:

+### To feed input from and print output to the terminal window, run the following command
+`$ ./line_processor`

+### To feed input from a file and to print output to the terminal window, run the following command

+`$ ./line_processor < path/to/inpuFile`

+Note that if input file does not exist, causes an error.

+### To feed input from the terminal window and to print output to file, run the following command

-`$ ./smallsh`
+`$ ./line_processor > path/to/outputfile`

+Note that if outpufile does not exist, the file gets created.

+### To feed input from a file and to print output to file, run the following command

+`$ ./line_processor < path/to/inpuFile > path/to/outputfile`

+Note that if outpufile does not exist, the file gets created.

 To compile and run in a single step run: `$ compileApp.sh -e`

+## Testing procedure

+This application comes with a built in testing script `testScript.sh`.
+To run the script, make sure that `testScript.sh` has execution permissions by running the following command from the project root directory.

+`$ testScript.sh -e`

+This project contains 3 test files with their expected outpu in the `testFiles` directory.

+### To compile and run the test script in a single step

+To run the compiler and the test script in a single operation, run the compile app script with the `-t` flag:

+`./compileApp.sh -t`

+### To compile and then run the test script in a separate step

+To first run the compiler and then run the testing script

+`./compileApp.sh`

+If successful, the `line_processor` file will be generated in the project root and then run:

+`testScript.sh`

+### Additional information about testing

+Testing can be expanded by adding files to the test folders and registering them in the `testScript.sh` file.
+File must include an input and an expecte output.

+The tests Script uses the shell built in command `cmp` to perform the testing.

 ## Additional resources

 ## Project File structure
 ```
-root
+Project root
 ├── .gitignore
 ├── compileApp.sh
 ├── main.c
 ├── LICENSE
 ├── README.md
+├── testFiles
+│   ├── testInputFiles
+│   └── testOutputFiles
+├── bufferHandlers
+│   ├── bufferHandlers.c
+│   └── bufferHandlers.h
 ├── constants
 │   ├── constants.c
 │   └── constants.h
+├── dataProcessingMethods
+│   ├── dataProcessingMethods.c
+│   └── dataProcessingMethods.h
+├── dataProcessingMethods
+│   ├── dataProcessingMethods.c
+│   └── dataProcessingMethods.h
-└── builtinFunctions
+└── threadHandlerMethods
-    ├── builtinFunctions.c
+    ├── threadHandlerMethods.c
-    └── builtinFunctions.h
+    └── threadHandlerMethods.h
 ```

 ## Version control

- Link to the repository is available at [here](https://github.com/pabloturati/CS344-Assignment4).
+ Link to the repository is available [here](https://github.com/pabloturati/CS344-Assignment4).
 However, due to this being an Oregon State University assignment, it will remain private and public access will become available after April, 2021.